 In 2004 Governor Bob Wise signed legislation allowing Shepherd College to change its name to Shepherd University.

 In 1950 Shepherd was accredited by the North Central Association of Colleges and Schools (now the Higher Learning Commission) and in 1951 it became a member of the Association of American Colleges.
 In 2009 Shepherd became a member of the Council of Public Liberal Arts Colleges.

-In the past two decades, Shepherd has added many new buildings and campus improvements, including the $9 million Robert C. Byrd Science and Technology Center; the $18 million addition to the Scarborough Library, which also houses the Robert C. Byrd Center for Congressional History and Education; the $10 million Erma Ora Byrd Hall nursing classroom building; the $10 million Center for Contemporary Arts Phase I; the $13.88 million Center for Contemporary Arts Phase II; the $21.6 million Wellness Center; and the $5.6 million pedestrian underpass.
+In the past three decades, Shepherd has added many new buildings and campus improvements, including the $9 million Robert C. Byrd Science and Technology Center; the $18 million addition to the Scarborough Library, which also houses the Robert C. Byrd Center for Congressional History and Education; $10 million Erma Ora Byrd Hall nursing classroom building; $10 million Center for Contemporary Arts Phase I; the $13.88 million Center for Contemporary Arts Phase II; $21.6 million Wellness Center; $5.6 million pedestrian underpass; $1.25 million Boone Field House; $2.2 million Ram Stadium expansion; and $13.7 million Dunlop and Printz apartments.
 Potomac Place, a new $22.7 million residence hall complex, opened on West Campus in fall 2017.